 On regular intervals, the system should be checked for leaks and proper function (see trouble shooting).
 Any leaks in the system should be corrected immediately.
-The pigtail check valve should also be checked for leaks when a depleted cylinder is removed.
+The pigtail checkvalve should also be checked for leaks when a depleted cylinder is removed.
 NOTE: the system inlet and pigtail should be pressurized when checking for leaks.
-At no time should either the preset regulator pressure settings or the priority valve regulator pressure settings be changed.
+At no time should the preset regulator's or priority valve regulator's pressure settings be changed.